 Sometimes even with the best management, when you think you’re doing everything right, you can get scours outbreaks.

 Maternal antibodies alone simply aren’t enough for you to relax and rest assured your calves will be protected.
 Vaccinating for scours works only about 80 percent of the time, and that’s in optimal conditions.
+For that reason, many producers have opted to give calves antibodies directly.
+Preformed antibodies give calves guaranteed levels of protection against the most common scours pathogens without the needle.

 Consider this report in which researchers measured colostrum quality and specific antibody levels from cows in well-vaccinated herds.
 They wanted to know whether dam-level scour vaccines were providing adequate protection.